nathan-osman/mdnsdebug/README.md

 This simple application uses the [QMdnsEngine](https://github.com/nitroshare/qmdnsengine) library to monitor mDNS traffic travelling through the network.

+### Features

+- cross-platform &mdash; runs on Windows, macOS, and Linux
+- easy-to-understand output describes what each message contains
+- provides intelligent colored output on all supported platforms

 ### Example Output

 Running on Windows 7: